Purdue-CS193-Spring-2019/lab-1-George0023/index.md

 # Goerge's first CS193 Lab

 #list of my favorite things about CS193:
--we don't have homework.
+- we don't have homework.
--I heard it will be a easy A.
+- I heard it will be a easy A.